Best Free Cookie Consent Tools in 2026 — Honestly Compared

 Consentify is built around a different premise: most sites don't need enterprise compliance tooling, they need something fast, clean, and easy to maintain.
 The script is lightweight and served from an edge network, which means it doesn't meaningfully affect page speed.
 The visual editor gives you real control over how the banner looks — not just a color picker, but actual layout and text customization.

-The honest limitation is that Consentify doesn't do automatic cookie scanning and categorization the way Cookiebot does.
+The honest limitation: Consentify doesn't do automatic cookie scanning and categorization the way Cookiebot does.
 You configure your integrations manually through the dashboard.
 For most sites running standard analytics and marketing tools, this isn't a problem.
-For a large site with dozens of third-party scripts you haven't audited, you'd want to do that work before setup.
+For a large site with dozens of third-party scripts you haven't audited, you'd want to do that audit work before setup — or use the domain scanner to help.

 Best for: Developers, small businesses, and agencies who want a clean, fast banner without paying enterprise prices.